 The male has purple on his head with the identifying white mark behind the eye.

 In this watercolor painting I show him here feeding from a Columbine flowers.

-for His gifts and ideas.
-So here came Lady's Eye-view.
+for His ideas.
+So here came "Hummer's Eye-view".

 Claybord, by the way is not a misspelling of the word.
 It is a brand name of an art support manufactured by Ampersand.